franklinekoh/laravel-harlekoy/README.md

 ## 3rd party service worker
-A worker that updates users information on a 3rd party application through batch API call intermediately
+A worker that updates users information on a 3rd party application

 #### use PHP ^8.2